-- Account for a broad variety of data collection methods used in the social sciences, as well as their strengths and weaknesses.
+- Account for a broad variety of data collection methods used in social data science, as well as their strengths and weaknesses.

 - Explain common criteria for high-quality, replicable social science research.

-- Collect primary data to answer research questions using survey and experimental methods.
+- Plan data collections of primary data to answer research questions using survey and experimental methods.

-- Collect secondary data to answer research questions from online sources using web scraping, online archives, and APIs , building on the skills from the Social Data Science Base Camp.
+- Plan data collections of secondary data to answer research questions from online sources using web scraping, online archives, and APIs.

-- Evaluate and critically reflect on published social science research by applying the highest international standards.
+- Evaluate and critically reflect on published social data science research by applying the highest international standards.

-- Identify opportunities to use digital data sources and apply computational methods to generate novel social scientific insights.
+- Identify opportunities to use digital data sources.

-- Plan and conduct high-quality social data science research projects, encompassing the research design, data collection, and data analysis stages.
+- Plan and conduct high-quality social data science research projects, encompassing the research design, data collection, and data preparation stages

 Book chapters and scientific articles related to the course content.
 Students have to prepare lectures/exercises by reading about 50-100 pages per week.
 Readings will be provided by the teachers.